hackatron/hackatron.github.io/_posts/2013-04-15-tdd-with-javascript-and-web-typography.markdown

 Web designers should attempt to think more about HTML and CSS instead using just Photoshop and Illustrator (their typography rules are focused on print rather than browsers).

 [Francesco Fraioli](http://twitter.com/pinakes) makes some considerations about web designer skills and role, the gap between graphic design and front-end, and an introduction to elements of web typography.

+The presentation is available [here](http://www.slideshare.net/francescofraioli/web-typography-18926022) (eng) as a Slideshare presentation.